yurircorrea/roleService/README.md

 - Open your browser and test the application status at ``http://localhost:8080``.
 If you configured everything right, the Apache Whitelabel Error Page should appear.

 ###Using the application:
-- You can use the application by sending HTTP Requests to it, using a API Testing software, such as Insomnia or Postman;
+- You can use the application by sending HTTP Requests to it, using an API Testing software, such as Insomnia or Postman;
 - An exported JSON Collection, containing all the Requests needed to properly test the app is located at ``/api_collection.json``.

 ## Improvement Suggestion for Teams and Members Services

-In the current scenario, the Teams service is returning all the members of a team in a array named teamMemberIds, included on the Team object.
+In the current scenario, the Teams service is returning all the members of a team in an array named teamMemberIds, included on the Team object.
 The enhancement made with the Roles and Memberships Service already allows this to be improved, since it provides a new Object to handle the participation of a member on a team, which is the Membership.
 This also allows the developers of the Teams service to remove the teamMemberIds object from the returning JSON, once this information can now be acquired differently.